 As the world struggles to respond to the COVID-19 pandemic, short-term policies should focus on generating much-needed information.
 The longer term focus should be on policies that make society more resilient and able to respond to a range of future challenges, whether they are anticipated or not.

-- Featuring Steven Balla and Bridget Dooling
+- Featuring Bridget Dooling.